Actipro/WPF-Controls/Documentation/topics/bars/ribbon-features/resizing.md

 </bars:RibbonTabItem>
 ...
 ```
+}

 ### Implicit Sizing Fallback

 The [VariantCollection](xref:@ActiproUIRoot.Controls.Bars.VariantCollection) does not have to define sizing for all items.
 Any item whose key *is not* explicitly defined by at least one [SizeVariant](xref:@ActiproUIRoot.Controls.Bars.SizeVariant).[TargetKey](xref:@ActiproUIRoot.Controls.Bars.SizeVariant.TargetKey) entry will implicitly reduce in size using the default logic (e.g., `Large` to `Medium` to `Small` before collapsing/overflowing).

 Any item that *is* explicitly defined by at least one [SizeVariant](xref:@ActiproUIRoot.Controls.Bars.SizeVariant).[TargetKey](xref:@ActiproUIRoot.Controls.Bars.SizeVariant.TargetKey) entry will still implicitly collapse as the next stage (skipping all other variant sizes) even if a `Collapsed` variant size was not explicitly set.
-In the `Classic` layout mode only, this implicit auto-collapse behavior can be preventing by setting [RibbonGroup](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup).[CanAutoCollapse](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.CanAutoCollapse) = `false`.
+In the `Classic` layout mode only, this implicit auto-collapse behavior can be prevented by setting [RibbonGroup](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup).[CanAutoCollapse](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.CanAutoCollapse) = `false`.

 ## RibbonGallery